priyanshu-kmr/StreamIt/README.md

 # StreamIt
-A video streaming web application
+A video streaming web application using SocketIO